Programme participation cost

 Selected applicants will receive an Admission Letter by the Registrar of Ghent University, necessary for enrollment to SINReM.

-All students participating in the SINReM programme will need to sign the Student Agreement, which can be found here.
+All students participating in the SINReM programme will need to sign the Student Agreement prior to the start of the programme.

 Feedback and appeal